nathanlane/nathanlane.github.io/_posts/2017-03-31-writingwithfwrite.md

 Much faster than other methods.

-Also: fairly recently, the prolific Wes McKinney and Hadley Wickham developed the <code>feather</code> package ([http://github.com/wesm/feather.](http://github.com/wesm/feather.) to address some of the memory issues that plague folks trying to edit and save large data sets in R (See a pretty good discussion [here](https://blog.rstudio.org/2016/03/29/feather/).).
+Also: fairly recently, the prolific Wes McKinney and Hadley Wickham developed the <code>feather</code> package ([See: http://github.com/wesm/feather](http://github.com/wesm/feather).) to address some of the memory issues that plague folks trying to edit and save large data sets in R (See a pretty good discussion [here](https://blog.rstudio.org/2016/03/29/feather/).).